Home

 Yellow fever is a disease spread by mosquito bites that causes symptoms such as fever, chills, severe headache, nausea, and vomiting.
 More severe symptoms include bleeding, shock, and organ failure, as well as yellow skin or eyes (jaundice) which is how this disease got its name.

-According to the American Society for Microbiology, there has not been a major yellow fever outbreak in the United States since 1905.
-Mosquito mitigation efforts kept the disease at bay, and later an extremely effective vaccine was developed.
+According to the American Society for Microbiology, there hasn’t been a major locally transmitted outbreak of yellow fever in the U.S. since 1905 (New Orleans).
+However, occasional imported cases still occur in travelers returning from endemic areas.
+Mosquito mitigation efforts kept the disease at bay through the early 1900s, and an extremely effective vaccine was later developed.
 Today, yellow fever is endemic in tropical and subtropical regions of South America and Africa.

 Malaria